Álom.net: Production

+Release

 Reception

 Álom.net was widely panned by viewers for its poor writing, acting, problems with continuity, and cultural inaccuracy, among others.
 444.hu wrote that it is "the worst movie of all time, and that’s why it became a cult film".
 Furthermore, 24.hu and Index.hu each named it the worst Hungarian film ever made, and it gained international notoriety by becoming the lowest rated film on IMDb's Bottom 100 list in 2011.
 British film magazine Total Film named it the fourth worst film ever made and FMC.hu included it on their list of the ten worst films ever made.
 Origo called it "one of the worst Hungarian films of [the decade]".

 Proposed sequel

 In 2014, a Facebook page was created which encouraged fans to support Álom.net 2.